CalcChief

 Investment Return Calculator

 How much will your investments actually be worth in 20 or 30 years?
-This calculator projects your portfolio's nominal growth and shows the inflation-adjusted real value — so you can plan retirement and financial goals with clear, honest numbers.
+This investment return calculator projects your portfolio's nominal growth and real inflation-adjusted value — essential for retirement planning, 401k projections, Roth IRA modeling, and any long-term savings goal.
+Compare return scenarios using real benchmarks like the S&P 500, bonds, or a conservative balanced portfolio.

 Investment Return Calculator